IRL-CT/vlms-x-badidea/vlm-testing/README.md

 ### Conclusion

 This analysis demonstrates that state-of-the-art LLMs can match or exceed average individual human performance on video prediction tasks when properly prompted.
-Gemini with prompt 5.1 achieves the highest accuracy overall, while GPT4o and Qwen show more variability in performance.
+GPT-4o with prompt 5 achieves the highest accuracy overall, while Gemini and Qwen with prompt 5 better align with human judgment patterns.
+However, models with low standard deviation(Gemini and Qwen) in human agreement are more predictably aligned with human judgment, which may be desirable for applications where human-AI collaboration is important

 The significant impact of prompt engineering highlights both a challenge and an opportunity—LLM performance can potentially be further improved through careful prompt optimization.
 The finding that LLMs outperform humans on approximately half of the videos suggests promising avenues for human-AI collaboration in judgment tasks.